kirtanp04/RoleBasedAuthApi/README.md

-# Role-Based Authorization API in .NET Core
+﻿# Role-Based Authorization API in .NET Core

 This project demonstrates a **Role-Based Authorization** system using **.NET Core Web API**.
-It manages user authentication and access control by defining Admin and User role and restricting access to certain API endpoints based on these roles.
+It manages user authentication and access control by defining Admin and User roles and restricting access to certain API endpoints based on these roles.
+It also includes encryption and decryption for sensitive data handling.

-## Features
+## ✨ Features

-- **User Authentication**: Token-based authentication using **JWT** (JSON Web Tokens).
+- 🔐 **User Authentication**: Token-based authentication using **JWT** (JSON Web Tokens).
-- **Role-Based Access Control**: Define roles (e.g., Admin and User) to control which users have access to specific API resources.
+- 🛡️ **Role-Based Access Control**: Define roles (e.g., Admin and User) to control access to specific API resources.
+- 🔒 **Encryption/Decryption**: Ensures sensitive data is encrypted during storage and transmission using AES (Advanced Encryption Standard).
-- **Secure API Endpoints**: Secure sensitive endpoints to prevent unauthorized access.
+- 🔍 **Secure API Endpoints**: Prevent unauthorized access by securing endpoints.
+- 📄 **API Documentation**: Comprehensive documentation with **Swagger**.

-## Technologies Used
+## 🔧 Technologies Used

 - **ASP.NET Core 6.0**
 - **Entity Framework Core** for database interaction